 - 1. Apply various linear data structures to perform operations like insertion, deletion, searching and traversing on them. - 2.
-Apply various nonlinear data structures & be able to handle operations like insertion, deletion, searching and traversing on them - 3.
+Apply various nonlinear data structures & be able to handle operations like insertion, deletion, searching and traversing on them. - 3.
 Choose appropriate data structure and apply it in various problems. - 4.
-Select appropriate searching techniques for given problems. - 5.
-Analyze different variations in linear data structures. - 6.
-Analyze different variations in non-linear data structures.
+Compare the complexity of the algorithms for specific problems. - 5.
+Use appropriate algorithms to solve computational problems.